architect/arc.codes/src/views/docs/en/reference/runtime/node.js.md

 ##### Examples

-An example of adding an authorization middleware function for JSON api requests made via XHR.
+An example of adding an authorization middleware function for JSON API requests made via XHR.

 ```javascript
 // single function